Grants

 - Host two public meetings, with approximately 170 attendees.

-- Establish a network of “Swift Champions” – local community members passionate about swifts, who support activities in individual churches.
+- Establish a network of “Swift Champions” – local community members passionate about swifts, who support activities in individual churches and their communities.

 - Generate 1,116 online interactions and 2,570 visits to the project’s interactive map page.